 The SEC encourages public companies to disclose forward-looking information so that investors can better understand a company s future prospects and make informed investment decisions.
 In addition to historical information, this report contains forward-looking statements that involve risks and uncertainties that could cause actual results to differ materially from those reflected in such forward-looking statements.
-Reference is made in particular to forward-looking statements regarding the anticipated level of future product sales, royalty revenues, expenses and profits, regulatory approvals, our ability to continue development of TYSABRI and reintroduce TYSABRI into the market, the completion of the safety evaluations of TYSABRI, the re-initiation of manufacturing of TYSABRI, the development and the marketing of additional products, the impact of competitive products, the anticipated outcome of pending or anticipated litigation and patent-related proceedings, the substantial completion of our Denmark large-scale manufacturing facility, the substantial completion and licensing of our Denmark packaging and labeling facility, and our ability to meet our manufacturing needs, and the value of investments in certain marketable securities.
+Reference is made in particular to forward-looking statements regarding the anticipated level of future product sales, royalty revenues, expenses and profits, regulatory approvals, our long-term growth, our ability to continue development of TYSABRI and reintroduce TYSABRI into the market, the re-initiation of manufacturing of TYSABRI, the development and marketing of additional products, including RITUXAN in RA, the impact of competitive products, the anticipated outcome of pending or anticipated litigation and patent-related proceedings, the substantial completion of our Denmark large-scale manufacturing facility, the substantial completion and licensing of our Denmark packaging and labeling facility, our ability to meet our manufacturing needs, the value of investments in certain marketable securities, and our plans to spend additional capital on external business development and research opportunities.
 These and all other forward-looking statements are made based on our current belief as to the outcome and timing of such future events.
 Risk factors which could cause actual results to differ from our expectations and which could negatively impact our financial condition and results of operations are discussed below and elsewhere in this report.
 Although we believe that the risks described below represent all material risks currently applicable to our business, additional risks and uncertainties not presently known to us or that are currently not believed to be significant to our business may also affect our actual results and could harm our business, financial condition and results of operations.
 Unless required by law, we do not undertake any obligation to publicly update any forward-looking statements.